BrenoGdS/udemy-transcript-downloader-main/README.md

 A NodeJS-based tool for downloading transcripts from Udemy courses.
 This script uses Puppeteer to navigate through Udemy's UI and extract transcripts for each lecture in a course.

-> Fork de TOA-Anakin/udemy-transcript-downloader com adaptações para Udemy Business/SSO.
+> Fork of TOA-Anakin/udemy-transcript-downloader with adaptations for Udemy Business/SSO.

 ## Features